 Trip planning can be stressful.
 Learn what to do before you plan your next trip to make traveling as organized, stress-free, and cost-effective as possible.
 From prepping and packing to getting through airport security with ease, a few easy guidelines and pre-travel preparation can help cut down on travel delays and on-the-go mishaps.
 Whether you’re a beginner or experienced traveler, these 33 easy tricks are sure to help make planning your next adventure a breeze.

 - Reconfirm your flight directly with the airline 24 to 48 hours before departure.

-- Pack Smart Here’s a great packing guide with information.
+- Pack Smart Here’s a packing guide plus a FREE packing list with more information.